import-pandas-as-numpy/import-pandas-as-numpy.github.io/content/posts/xz-backdoor/index.md

 regarding how we should've seen this, how open-source software is a security vulnerability in itself, and that if we simply paid developers more, the solution would magic itself away.

-While some of these are true-- notably that open-source software developers largely prop up the backbone of the internet, I'd feel remiss if I didn't add some level of commentary on the whole issue from the perspective of someone dealing with the actions and consequences of open source security in general.
+While some of these are true-- notably that open-source software developers generally prop up the backbone of the internet, I'd feel remiss if I didn't add some level of commentary on the whole issue from the perspective of someone dealing with the actions and consequences of open source security in general.

 ## Background

 First, to offer an at-a-glance background of what exactly motivated this article.
-On March 29, 2024, Andres Freund posted to the OpenWall mailing list that he'd found a vulnerability in the xz software.
+On March 29, 2024, Andres Freund posted to the [OpenWall mailing list](https://www.openwall.com/lists/oss-security/2024/03/29/4) that he'd found a vulnerability in the xz software.
 Specifically, a backdoor.

 xz is a common dependency for both sshd and systemd on systems that selectively utilize both of these services, and has a pretty dramatic attack surface.
 Distributions like Kali/Arch were "compromised" (though the effects of this compromise are both are incredibly limited and very niche, to the point where there is an incredibly limited threat to end users despite common Internet sentiment.)

-To avoid rehashing the entirety of the article, which you can [read here](https://www.openwall.com/lists/oss-security/2024/03/29/4), the backdoored xz tarball builds liblzma with a bit of code inserted to manipulate the PLT of `RSA_public_decrypt` to its own function, essentially arbitrarily replacing that code with its own.
+To avoid rehashing the entirety of the article, the backdoored xz tarball builds liblzma with a bit of code inserted to manipulate the PLT of `RSA_public_decrypt` to its own function, essentially arbitrarily replacing that code with its own.

 This has a number of *possible* consequences, and while I'll avoid speculating publicly, there's a [fair bit of research](https://bsky.app/profile/filippo.abyssdomain.expert/post/3kowjkx2njy2b)